Create Your First Guru

 3. Add Knowledge Sources

 Your Guru needs sources to learn from.
-You can add:
+On the “Sources” section, you can add:

 Make sure your sources are publicly accessible.
 Private repositories or documents cannot be indexed.